chanzuckerberg/napari-hub/README.md

 ## About

-The _napari hub_ is a service of the Chan Zuckerberg Initiative.
+The _napari hub_ is built, maintained, and governed by the [Imaging team at the Chan Zuckerberg Initiative](https://chanzuckerberg.com/science/programs-resources/imaging/) as a free service for the napari community.

 [_napari_](https://napari.org) is a consensus-based community project and an open source tool that enables high performance visualization and exploration of a broad range of imaging data, including microscopy, medical imaging, geospatial data, and more, with clearly defined governance model, mission, and values.
 At CZI, we support the development of open source and community run tools like _napari_, as part of our mission to accelerate biomedical research and help every scientist make progress faster.